jear/Labs/Docker/README.md

 Docker is available externally from http://docs.docker.com/linux/step_one/ or using your distribution packages, or from github at https://github.com/docker/docker
 Version 17.03 is the current stable release.
 This lab requires at least version 1.7.

-Ask to your instructor which Linux distribution will be used for the Lab (Ubuntu or RHEL).
+Ask to your instructor which Linux distribution will be used for the Lab (Ubuntu or CentOS).
 Then refer to the corresponding instructions below.

 Other distributions should be as easy to deal with once the same packages have been installed using the package manager as they should be available directly (Case of most non-commercial distributions such as Debian, Fedora, Mageia, OpenSUSE, ...).
 Follow the instructions from https://docs.docker.com/engine/installation/